 Unwanted hair anywhere can be an annoyance, but unwanted facial hair can be embarrassing, too.
 The amount of hair on women's chins varies and appears thicker or longer for a variety of reasons.

 Video of the Day

 The cause of the increases in androgens is unknown.
-NIH researchers report that genetics most likely play a role because the condition runs in families.
+Genetics most likely play a role because the condition runs in families.
 Certain ethnic groups of Mediterranean, Middle Eastern or South Asian decent are at a higher risk of developing the condition.
-Women with hirsutism also may have small breasts and larger muscles than other women.
+Women with hirsutism due to overproductcion of androgen also may have small breasts and larger muscles than other women.

 Polycystic ovarian syndrome, or PCOS, is a common medical condition that causes an overabundance of chin hair.
-PCOS results from an imbalance of hormones and often causes additional symptoms as well as unwanted hair growth.
+PCOS results from an imbalance of hormones and often causes additional symptoms along with the unwanted hair growth.

 Cushing syndrome develops when a woman is exposed to high levels of cortisol, often seen in women taking steroids.
 Corticosteroid medications such as prednisone and prednisolone used to treat arthritis and asthma can cause Cushing syndrome and produce unwanted facial hair.

-Girls born with the birth defect also will have deep voices and early growth of pubic and underarm hair.
+Girls born with the birth defect also have deep voices and early growth of pubic and underarm hair.
 They may have ambiguous genitals and abnormal or non-existent menstrual cycles.
 Congenital adrenal hyperplasia affects about one in 15,000 children.